jlgore/architect-labs/rds-lab/README.md

 # AWS RDS PostgreSQL Lab in CloudShell

 This lab will guide you through creating and managing an Amazon RDS PostgreSQL database instance using the AWS CLI within CloudShell.
-This lab is designed for users with limited permissions (no IAM role creation).
+You'll create a custom VPC with a public subnet and configure the necessary networking components to make your RDS instance publicly accessible.

 ## Prerequisites

 - AWS account with access to CloudShell
 - Basic understanding of SQL and databases
-- Permission to create RDS resources
+- Permission to create RDS and VPC resources

 ## Lab Overview

 In this lab, you will:
 1. Launch AWS CloudShell
+2. Create a custom VPC with a public subnet
+3. Configure networking components (Internet Gateway, Route Tables)
+4. Create a security group for your RDS instance
-2. Create a PostgreSQL RDS database instance
+5. Create a PostgreSQL RDS database instance
-3. Connect to your database
+6. Connect to your database
-4. Import sample data
+7. Import sample data
-5. Query your data
+8. Query your data
-6. Clean up resources
+9. Clean up resources

 ## Step 1: Launch AWS CloudShell